In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 Example: 6 Great Ways to End Back Pain Naturally & Fast

-Create a Long Description Including Keywords, Timestamps, and Links
+Create a Long Description Including Keywords, Timestamps, & Links

 Most people write a concise, few-sentence description.
 Big mistake for them… easy win for you.